han20023/Smart-SNPer/README.md

 During operation, it is important not to blindly use the default genome.
 First, test with a smaller-scale background genome to ensure that the computer configuration can support the execution of Smart-SNPer.
 If the default genome is required, ensure that the computer has at least 32GB of RAM and a CPU with performance superior to the i5-12400F

+# sequence.fasta, reference genome and GCF_000001405

+These three files are larger, so please access them via the links below:

 # Dependencies：
 Python v3.8.7